Where to watch the Premier League on US TV and streaming

 If you’re wondering where to watch the Premier League on US TV, we have the answers you’re looking for.

-The Premier League, also referred to as the English Premier League (EPL) or BPL (Barclays Premier League), is the most-watched English-language soccer league in the United States.
+The Premier League, also referred to as the English Premier League (EPL), is the most-watched English-language soccer league in the United States.
 Worldwide, the league attracts nearly 5 billion viewers.
-In the United States, many of the games are watched by more than 1 million viewers each week (NBC Sports averaged 449,000 during the 2017/18 EPL season).
+In the United States, many of the games are watched by more than 1 million viewers each week (NBC Sports averaged 457,000 during the 2018/19 Premier League season).

 Unlike TV networks in England where an average of three Premier League games are shown live every weekend, soccer fans in the United States have access to all 10 games live every weekend, totaling 380 during an entire season.